For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 2022-2023 Doctoral Dissertation Funding Awardees

-Bengucan Gunen, BA, MSPH, of the Community Health and Prevention Program, has been awarded funding to support the proposal "Urban Health Disparities in Renal Diet Adherence: Social Support and Dietary Behaviors among End Stage Kidney Disease Patients with Obesity in Philadelphia"
+Bengucan Gunen, BA, MSPH, of the Community Health and Prevention Program, was awarded funding to support the proposal "Urban Health Disparities in Renal Diet Adherence: Social Support and Dietary Behaviors among End Stage Kidney Disease Patients with Obesity in Philadelphia"

-Rachit Sharma, MBBS, MPH, of the Environmental and Occupational Health Program, has been awarded funding to support the proposal "Air Pollution, Temperature, and Psychosocial Stressors in Pediatric Seizure and Epilepsy Risk along the Urbanicity Gradient Across New York State"
+Rachit Sharma, MBBS, MPH, of the Environmental and Occupational Health Program, was awarded funding to support the proposal "Air Pollution, Temperature, and Psychosocial Stressors in Pediatric Seizure and Epilepsy Risk along the Urbanicity Gradient Across New York State"

-Patrick Smith, BSN, RN, of the Community Health and Prevention Program, has been awarded funding to support the proposal "Understanding Neighborhood Effects of Eviction on Cardiovascular Health"
+Patrick Smith, BSN, RN, of the Community Health and Prevention Program, was awarded funding to support the proposal "Understanding Neighborhood Effects of Eviction on Cardiovascular Health"

 2020-2021 Doctoral Dissertation Funding Awardees